aragorn2101/PhD_Comics_downloader/README.md

 So, do check out [http://phdcomics.com](http://phdcomics.com)

 This repository contains a Python 3 script which aims at the bulk download of the comic strips.
+For those who are familiar with PhD Comics, writing this Python script was a great pleasure as it was a very enjoyable way to procrastinate.

-It has only been tested successfully on Linux systems, as it has been developed on one of them.
+The script has only been tested successfully on Linux systems, as it has been developed on one of them.
 So, Windows users out there, if you find a way to make it work, just create an issue here and tell us how to make it work.